MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/5-exercise-refactor-bicep-file.md

    :::code language="json" source="code/5-parameters.json" :::

 1. Update your *main.bicep* to remove the default values for the parameters you specified in the parameters file.
+Notice that you leave the default values for the `location` and `publicIPAddressSkuName` parameters, since they are likely to be the same for all of your environments.

 ## Verify your template